openshift/hypershift/docs/content/how-to/aws/disaster-recovery.md

 3. Backup ETCD and Upload to S3 Bucket

-The whole process of this step is documented [here](https://hypershift-docs.netlify.app/how-to/aws/etc-backup-restore/), even with that we will go through the process in a more programatically way.
+The whole process of this step is documented [here](https://hypershift-docs.netlify.app/how-to/aws/etc-backup-restore/), even with that we will go through the process in a more programmatically way.

-To do this programatically it's a bit more complicated, but we will try to put all the necessary steps in a bash script
+To do this programmatically it's a bit more complicated, but we will try to put all the necessary steps in a bash script

 <details>
 <summary>ETCD Backup and Upload to S3 procedure</summary>